 The Faculty of Language and Linguistics has long prided itself in the breadth and depth of language offerings provided to Georgetown and consortium students.
 For many years, the Division of Eastern Mediterranean Languages, housed in the Department of Arabic and Islamic Studies, has been the home of Persian courses.
-Persian has three levels offered each academic year, for a yearlong sequence, taught by one Full-Time Non-Tenure Line Faculty member and one Part-Time Adjunct.
-Persian is taught as intensive courses at the Beginning level and the Intermediate level (12 credits in one academic year).
+Persian has three levels and two content courses offered each academic year, for a yearlong sequence, taught by one Full-Time Non-Tenure Line Faculty member and one Part-Time Adjunct.
+Persian is taught as intensive courses at the Beginning level and the Intermediate level (12 credits in one academic year and during the summer).
 The strong language offerings are complemented by courses across the university, including advanced topics and content courses in the language, as well as relevant regional courses taught in English.

 The Georgetown College has recently added a Minor in Persian, and undergraduates from the SFS may also obtain this minor.